Tom Smothers: Early life

-Smothers was born in 1937 at the Fort Jay army post hospital on Governors Island in New York City, the son of Ruth (née Remick), a homemaker; and Major Thomas B. Smothers, an army officer who died a POW, of the Japanese, in April 1945.
-After moving to California, he graduated from Redondo Union High School in Redondo Beach, California.
-He was a competitive unicyclist, and a state champion gymnast in the parallel bars.
-Smothers later attended San José State University, then known as San José State College.
-At SJSC, Smothers participated both in gymnastics and pole vault for the track team.
+Thomas Bolyn Smothers III was born on February 2, 1937, at the Fort Jay army post hospital on Governors Island in New York City, the son of Ruth (née Remick), a homemaker, and Major Thomas B. Smothers, a United States Army officer who died a POW of the Japanese in April 1945.
+The younger Smothers later grew up in Altadena, Tujunga, and Redondo Beach, California.